 To be fair, it’s no one’s fault because most are laymen and being interested in Chinese metaphysics is just a transient phase in their lives that’ll pass quickly.
 Myself, on the other hand, am conditioned to look at reality for what it is, and it will neither be too optimistic nor pessimistic.
 I will always have to see both sides of a situation, and I will always have to present both sides.

-I know Western astrology has this thing: “There is no such thing as a bad chart.
+I know Western astrology has this: “There is no such thing as a bad chart.
 It’s about how you use it.”
-Whether this is something written in the ancient Hellenistic texts on astrology or just some hippie-gipsy balderdash is not something I will know for sure because I’ve not studied the Hellenistic texts although I do have books on them.
-I can’t help but feel like it’s a mild form of new-age toxic spirituality.
-I don’t specialize in that form of astrology, so I can’t speak much of it, but what I do know is that certain synastries between the planets can be extremely harsh, and they can manifest as very challenging situations in life, similar to how imbalanced BaZi charts or Zi Wei Dou Shu charts with bad star placements can manifest in horrid ways.
+Whether this is written in the ancient Hellenistic texts on astrology or just some hippie-gipsy balderdash is not something I will know for sure because I’ve not studied the Hellenistic texts, although I do have books on them.
+I can’t help but feel like it’s a mild form of new-age toxic spirituality, although I can’t speak much of it.
+What I do know is that certain synastries between the planets can be extremely harsh, and they can manifest as very challenging situations in life, similar to how imbalanced BaZi charts or Zi Wei Dou Shu charts with bad star placements can manifest in horrid ways.

-I think I need to remind everyone that the Chinese classics passed down from our ancestors have chapters that describe what a 貧賤 BaZi is, translated as being poor and of lowly status.
+I must remind everyone that the Chinese classics passed down from our ancestors have chapters describing what a 貧賤 BaZi is, translated as being poor and of lowly status.
 Do you think I’m a wet blanket and masochist for writing about bad BaZi charts?
 Hello?
 Try reading the books passed down from feudal China; they write about it all the time and even take the pain level up another notch by doing it in Classical Chinese, and you even have to read it from top to down, not left to right.
 The books don’t just talk about charts that are 貧賤 charts.
 There are also chapters on deducing whether someone is evil and of vile character and whether some are scheming and conniving.

 The notion of “There is no such thing as a bad chart – it’s how you use it.” does not stand very well in Chinese metaphysics because what does that even mean?
 I guess you could say Nickel Sage personified this well because he did not just scam people on the streets; he went for the lawyers and bankers and scammed a billion instead of a few nickels (pun!).
 He definitely used his chart very well, but he used his bad chart very well.
 Perhaps that’s really what it meant after all.
 You have such a cosmically repulsive, black-hole gagging chart that you get on international news while yielding such a chart.
 I’ve seen worst charts than his that didn’t get on the news – what a pity.